frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 Except for Shift, there are no modifiers on the alpha layer.
 To access them, use the SYMS or EDIT layer, hold the modifier(s) down, then release the layer key.
 This is a bit like Callum mods except it doesn't use one-shots.

-The shift keys operate as follows:
+The shift keys are "auto-off":
 - If one is held and another key is pressed, you get the shifted version of the key then shift is turned off.
 This completely eliminates typos like "THe".
 - If one is tapped, it toggles caps-word.
-- If both are pressed at the same, they toggle caps-lock.
+- If both are tapped at the same, they toggle caps-lock.
 ## Other layers

 There are five more layers, for a total of 6.
 All are hold-to-activate.
+The shift keys in these layers are *not* auto-off.

 ### SYMS